 We experienced a massive paradigm shift during the Covid pandemic regarding the way we work and view productivity.
 For many of us, when quarantines were implemented around the world, “going to work” meant walking five steps from your bedroom into your office or living room.
 Over one year later, the verdict seems to be that most people love working remotely and actually feel happier and more productive (myself included!)

 The pandemic has made us rethink our everyday lifestyle, and for those of us lucky enough to have the ability to work remotely, or for those of us lucky enough to even have a job throughout the pandemic, many are starting to rethink the concept of where we want to work.
 (By the way, for those of you who lost your jobs, I feel you.
-My career is in the travel and tourism industry, which was the first to be decimated when the pandemic hit, and I lost my job in February, just like millions of others.
+My career is in the travel and tourism industry, which was the first to be decimated when the pandemic hit, and I lost my job just like millions of others.
 I was without work for nearly one year, so I empathize with you.)

 Now “going to work” can look like waking up to the chirping of pleasant birds against a bright blue sunny sky instead of a harsh alarm against pouring rain and a dark, black winter sky.
 It can mean preparing and eating a leisurely breakfast from scratch and enjoying it by the pool in the sun, instead of grabbing an unhealthy ham & cheese croissant on your way out the door.
 It can look like starting your day at 10AM if you’re in another country in a time zone ahead of where your company is based, instead of 8AM when you haven’t quite woken up from your coffee yet.